 Art of Transitional Ministry

 Leading a congregation and faith community through transition is both challenging and rewarding.
 Whether it is a change in leadership or a changing neighborhood, it takes knowledge, skill, resilience and spiritual strength to navigate the waters of transition in a way that allows a congregation and its leaders to be open to possibilities, go deeper and thrive.
 The Art of Transitional Ministry offers education in the skills and understanding necessary for leading a congregation and faith community in transition.
 Leaders and participants come from several mainline traditions, which creates rich opportunities for additional learning.

-The Art of Transitional Ministry Program is broken down into two week-long courses of study offered concurrently along with Spouse Track:
+The Art of Transitional Ministry Program is broken down into two week-long courses of study offered concurrently along with Spouse Track.

 The basic education course is designed for pastors and congregational leaders who are serving or are considering serving in congregations that are in the midst of transition; yet, it is valuable continuing education for all faith leaders as we are all in the midst of change within our culture and world.
 This intensive 30-hour course provides basic understandings for consciously leading congregations through changes in context, identity, and leadership.
 Week I is appropriate for any short-term transitional ministry leader, including interim and designated pastors, as well as installed/appointed pastors serving congregations in the midst of change.
 It is also appropriate for clergy and laity serving in denominational bodies that need to understand congregations in transition.
 Additionally, personnel representatives and Committee on Ministry members are especially urged to take this opportunity to become familiar with the concerns of pastors serving in temporary roles (interim, designated and traditional ministries).